openjusticeok/spi-2023/README.md

 Here's a quick tour:

 - On the left, you'll see the R console.
 You can type R code into it and press enter to execute it.
 For example, you could try typing in `235 * 293`, and it'll return the answer like a calculator.
 You could also type something like `235 * 293 > 10`, which would return `TRUE`, since the answer is indeed greater than 10.
-- In the upper right portion of RStudio, you'll see your current R enviornment (among other things, which aren't as important right now).
+- In the upper right portion of RStudio, you'll see your current R environment (among other things, which aren't as important right now).
 If we stored a value as a variable in our R console (for example, by typing `x <- 5` or `x = 5` and hitting enter), it'll show up here.
 It's also where we'll find information on the data we're about to load up, after we've done so.
 - In the bottom right portion, you'll see a few different tabs like "Files", "Plots", etc. You can use it for all sorts of things, but it's not particularly important right now.
 - At the top, you'll see various menus like "File", "Edit", "Code", "View", etc. You can use these menus to personalize your setup, among other things -- for instance, try clicking "Tools" > "Global Options" > "Appearance" and changing the theme.